 Engine and Drivetrain.
 She is equipped with a Yanmar 4JH 4E 54HP engine, which has an additional 120A alternator for fast battery charging.
 She has a 3 blade Gori folding prop.

 Navigation.
-She has a Furuno Black Box system 14 » TFT Chartplotter, interlinked to AIS and radar (Furuno 2.2KW) with Weatherfax.
-She also has Raymarine AIS B linked to an Axiom 7 Multifunction Display at the helm, which provides WiFi navigational data.
+She has a Raymarine AIS B linked to an Axiom 7 Multifunction Display at the helm, which provides WiFi navigational data and which is also linked to a Raymarine Quantum radar.
 There is a Raymarine ST7001G+ quadrant-mounted autopilot with giro rate processor Type II, along with Raymarine ST60 wind, speed and depth gauges.
 She has a Hydrovane self steering system which also acts as an emergency rudder.

 Electrical.
 She is powered by 6 x Rolls FS250 domestic 6v batteries giving a total of 720 aH, and a single separate 12v engine start battery.
 There is a galvanic isolator, Mastervolt MASS 12v/60A 230v charge controller and a Mastervolt battery manager.
-The modifications outlined above allow her batteries to be charged by engine, solar, wind or towed generator.
-The solar, wind and towed generators are each linked to separate charging mechanisms, giving redundancy.
+The modifications outlined above allow her batteries to be charged by engine, solar or towed generator.
+The solar and towed generators are each linked to separate charging mechanisms, giving redundancy.